IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_overeffects.md

 * **Alter the sound using After Effects’ audio effects**

 **Overeffects: Place Redux** each video will be 15 seconds
 * Iterate the previous assignment to be deliberate in your effects and transitions.
 15 seconds.
+Render as a separate file and upload to vimeo.
 * Iterate the previous assignment to have more scenes (changes) and transitions.
-Experiment with the image, effects, and sound more.
+Experiment with the image, effects, and audio more.
 15 seconds.
+Render as a separate file and upload to vimeo.
 * The two videos should be opposites.
 One should be thoughtful and the other wild, crazy, wacky, and experimental.